-3. Processing of student's grades
+4. Processing of student's grades

 Lecturers are usually required to submit grades for each semester-half to the Registrar during the first week of the following semester-half.
-Grades for semester-half 2B must be submitted to the Registrar on the Wednesday following Assessment Week.
+Grades for semester-half 2B must be submitted to the Registrar on the Wednesday following Assessment Week for graduating students and on the orientation week for continuing students.

 Departments are required to discuss all course grades within the department prior to handing them in to the Registrar.
+Grades should be submitted both in grade number and in grade category.